“Mom, I want to take a trip by myself.”

 The “let me think about it” line bought me some time.

-So I thought about the proposed trip and this child I raised.
-I thought about how she’s always felt more mature than other kids her age.
-About what a good work ethic she has, and how she’s already an assistant manager of a retail store at 19.
+Let me evaluate this child I raised.
+She’s always felt more mature than other kids her age.
+She has a great work ethic.
+She’s already assistant manager of a retail store at 19.
 It also dawned on me that if I told her she couldn’t go, I would be contradicting the example I set for her – to not just dream about something, create a plan and actually go after it.

 In the end I didn’t even get that little comfort.
 She found a gorgeous cottage in Scotland on AirBnB that she fell in love with.
 Next thing I know, she’s already reserved it and sent off for her passport.

 Over the next months, I quizzed her on every little detail about her trip.
-I bought her a personal alarm that she could wear on her coat.
-I bought her warm clothes, an adapter for her phone so she could always stay in touch, and whatever else I could think of try to ease MY fears.
+I bought her a personal alarm that she could wear on her coat, warm clothes, an adapter for her phone so she could always stay in touch, and whatever else I could think of try to ease MY fears.

 As I write this post she is currently in Scotland.
 She hasn’t encountered any problem that she wasn’t able to handle.
 She’s fallen madly in love with the country, even wants to go to college over there.
 (OMG!)
 I’m so proud of her.
 She not only proved something to herself, she made me aware that she’s more grown than I’m honestly ready for her to be.

 So, if you find yourself with a child that is in that awkward stage of later teenage years and early twenties, where they are trying to establish their independence, but kinda still need you, and they present you with something ambitious that you think might be too much for them.
 Take a breath and don’t automatically say no.